JJNod88/jjn-pp2-tbc/README.md

     ### HTML structuring:
     * The structure of the site and its simplistic design results in a one page, interactive game
     * Stylesheet, googlefonts, fontawesome, description and SEO were all linked within the Head element
-    * Script.js was linked at the bottom of the Body element.
+    * Script.js was linked at the bottom of the Body element
     * I followed the industry standard for a core html structure, utilising Flexbox to structure my content:
         * Flexbox is very responsive and provided excellent opportunity to align all of my divs and content.
     * The order of my content aligns correctly with the structure of the site.
 At the top of the page is the header and h1 title.
 Followed by a rules div that as inner HTML and an assigned JS function so that is is both visible and hidden with clicks.